Arcanesaadman15/pwa-test-3/PROFILE_LOADING_FIX.md

 ### 2. Overly Aggressive Error Handling
 - The code would give up entirely if profile creation failed
-- No fallback to create a minimal profile to unblock the UI
+- Previous fix created "minimal profiles" with fake data to unblock UI
 - Complex OAuth-specific logic that could fail

 ### 3. Missing Separation of Concerns